Malaysian Ringgit Crisis: Did it Bottom Out?

 Is This a Malaysian Ringgit Crisis?

 According to several top local analysts, simple market adjustments caused the ringgits freefall.
-Not everyone agrees.
+Not everyone agreed.

 Saktiandi Supaat, Maybank’s Head of FX Research, stated that political instability creates some uncertainty through the bond market.
 That’s because foreigners own a significant percentage of bonds in Malaysia.